kardokiyani/kardokiyani/README.md

 - Kurdish

 ## 😄 My dreams:
-My dream is to be a successful front end developer and hopfully own my own company one day.
+My dream is to be a successful Front-End developer and hopfully own my own company one day.

 ## 🔭 My plans:
 My plan right now is to finish the stydy Front-End Development at Noroff, and hopefully start studying Back-End Development at Norrof too after I have finished studying Front-End Development.
 These are my plans for now.